toilacube/alimeKho/README.md

 2. Extract the `.exe` file and install all the requirements:
   - Android SDK
   - Virutal device
-3. Clone the project
+## Clone and open the project
 ```
 git clone https://github.com/toilacube/alimeKho.git
 ```
-4. Open Android Studio, From the Android Studio Welcome screen, select **Open** and choose the project folder
+Then open Android Studio, From the Android Studio Welcome screen, select **Open** and choose the project folder

 ## Run the project on the emulator
 ### 1. Create virtual devices